gbgabiola/100DaysOfCode/r3-log.md

 - [ ] [Sample App](http://www.example.com)
 -->

+## Day 35: March 02, Monday
+**Today's Progress**: Focused on the tricky concepts of different types of scoping, function/variable hoisting and closures

 ## Day 34: February 29, Saturday
 **Today's Progress**: Started learning React and implement it into an inventory project using jsx syntax with Ruby on Rails